-Note: You can select certificate policies for soft certificates only if they have a Certificate Storage option of Software or Both set in the Certificate Authorities workflow.
-To issue a soft certificate through the MyID Operator Client, the certificate policy must also have the Private Key Exportable option set.
+Note: You can select certificate policies for soft certificates only if they have a CertificateStorage option of Software or Both set in the Certificate Authorities workflow.
+To issue a soft certificate through the MyID Operator Client, the certificate policy must also have the Private Key Exportable option set; this also means that the policy must be configured on the CA to allow the private key to be exported.